Terminalia chebula: Description

-In India, it is found in the Sub Himalayan region from Ravi eastwards to West Bengal and Assam, ascending up to the altitude of 1500 m in the Himalayas.
-This tree is wild in forests of Northern India, central provinces and Bengal, common in Madras, Mysore and in the southern part of the Bombay presidency.
+In India, it is found in the sub Himalayan region from Ravi, eastwards to western Bengal and Assam, ascending up to the altitude of 1500 m in the Himalayas.
+This tree is wild in forests of northern India, central provinces and Bengal, common in Madras, Mysore and in the southern part of the Bombay presidency.

 Its habitat includes dry slopes up to 900 m in elevation.

 Cultivation and uses

 This tree yields smallish, ribbed and nut-like fruits which are picked when still green and then pickled, boiled with a little added sugar in their own syrup or used in preserves.
 The seed of the fruit, which has an elliptical shape, is an abrasive seed enveloped by a fleshy and firm pulp.
 Seven types of fruit are recognized (vijaya, rohini, putana, amrita, abhaya, jivanti, and chetaki), based on the region where the fruit is harvested, as well as the colour and shape of the fruit.
 Generally speaking, the vijaya variety is preferred, which is traditionally grown in the Vindhya Range of west-central India, and has a roundish as opposed to a more angular shape.
-The fruit also provides material for tanning leather and dyeing cloth.Terminalia chebula is a main ingredient in the Ayurvedic formulation Triphala which is used for kidney and liver dysfunctions.
-The dried fruit is also used in Ayurveda as a purported antitussive, cardiotonic, homeostatic, diuretic, and laxative.
-It is also used as a soothing agent for dry cough.
+The fruit also provides material for tanning leather and dyeing cloth.

+Terminalia chebula (called Haritaki) is a main ingredient in the Ayurvedic formulation of triphala.

 Chemical composition

 A number of glycosides have been isolated from haritaki, including the triterpenes arjunglucoside I, arjungenin, and the chebulosides I and II.
 Other constituents include a coumarin conjugated with gallic acids called chebulin, as well as other phenolic compounds including ellagic acid, 2,4-chebulyl-β-D-glucopyranose, chebulinic acid, gallic acid, ethyl gallate, punicalagin, terflavin A, terchebin, luteolin, and tannic acid.
 Chebulic acid is a phenolic acid compound isolated from the ripe fruits.
-Luteic acid can be isolated from the bark.Terminalia chebula also contains terflavin B, a type of tannin, while chebulinic acid is found in the fruits.
+Luteic acid can be isolated from the bark.

+Terminalia chebula also contains terflavin B, a type of tannin, while chebulinic acid is found in the fruits.

+The fruit extracts of Terminalia chebula also have antibacterial activity.